Jen971030/portfolio/README.md

 ## About Me

 Hello!
 My name is Jianan Dingqian, a recent Master of Science graduate in Learning Analytics from Teachers College, Columbia University.
+Before this, I earned my Bachelor of Science in Electrical and Electronic Engineering from Northeastern University.
+Over the course of my academic journey and professional experience in the U.S. and China, I've developed a strong expertise in data analysis and firmware engineering.

-My expertise lies in educational data analysis and firmware engineering, where I've gained practical experience during my internships in both China and the United States.
-Fluent in English and Mandarin, I bring my strong multicultural understanding to team collaborations and data-driven solutions.
+My career path has allowed me to apply my knowledge in practical contexts, enriching my understanding of data-focused solutions and cross-disciplinary collaboration.
+As a bilingual professional in English and Mandarin, I bring my multicultural acumen to team dynamics, fostering an inclusive and creative problem-solving environment.

+Throughout my portfolio, you'll find the projects I've worked on that exemplify my skills, my approach to problem-solving, and my passion for leveraging data analytics to drive decisions and innovations.

 ---